Optimal Nonparametric Inference via Deep Neural Network: Construction of Optimal Networks

 \subsection{Network Approximation of Tensor Product B-splines}

-In this subsection, we approximate $B_{i,k}$'s through multilayer neural networks.
-We first construct networks that approximate the univariate B-spline basis functions, and then multiply these networks through a product network $\xmark_s$ introduced by \cite{y17} to approximate the tensor product B-spline basis.
-Unlike \cite{y17} and \cite{s17}, our construction proceeds in an inductive manner due to the intrinsic induction structure of B-splines.
-For any $s\ge1$, the product network $\xmark_s(x_1, x_2, \ldots, x_s)$ is constructed to approximate the monomials $\prod_{j=1}^s x_j$.
-The following Proposition \ref{proposition:appriximation:product:k} which is due to \cite{y17} provides guarantees for $\xmark_s$. \begin{proposition} For any integers $m\ge1$ and $s\geq 2$, there exists a neural network function $\xmark_s$ with $(s-1)(2m+3)-1$ hidden layers and $10+s$ nodes in each hidden layer such that for all $x_1, x_2, \ldots, x_s\in [0, 1]$, $0\leq \xmark_s(x_1, x_2, \ldots, x_s)\leq 1$ and
+In this subsection, we approximate $D_{\bfi,k}$'s through multilayer neural networks.
+We first construct networks that approximate the univariate B-spline basis $B_{i,k}$'s, and then multiply these networks through a product network $\xmark_s$ introduced by \cite{y17} to approximate the tensor product B-spline basis.
+Here, the product network $\xmark_s(x_1, x_2, \ldots, x_s)$ is constructed to approximate the monomials $\prod_{j=1}^s x_j$.
+Unlike \cite{y17} and \cite{s19}, our construction proceeds in an inductive manner due to the intrinsic induction structure of B-splines.